kennytm/dbgen/Template.md

     - Comparing with NULL always return NULL.
     - Numbers are ordered by values.
     - Strings are ordered lexicographically in the UTF-8 binary collation.
+    - Arrays are ordered lexicographically by their elements.
     - Comparing two values with different types (e.g. `'4' < 5`) will abort the program.

 * **Identity `IS`, `IS NOT`**